 Hip dysplasia, or clicky hips, occurs when baby’s hips are growing.
 The femoral head (thighbone) sits in a cup-shaped socket in the pelvis.
 In hip dysplasia the femoral head does not sit firmly in the socket and can prevent correct hip development.

-Maternal health nurses and doctors will check for a baby who:
+When looking for hip dysplasia, maternal health nurses and doctors will check for a baby who may have:

 - Uneven creases near the buttock